cpouchon/ORTHOSKIM/README.md

 **-t (targets):** targeted regions by the mode (-m) used.

 > For *database* mode:
-> * **chloroplast** (creation of chloroplastic database containing CDS+rRNA+trnL-UAA genes)
+> * **chloroplast** (creation of chloroplast database containing CDS+rRNA+trnL-UAA genes)
 > * **mitochondrion** (creation of mitochondrial database containing CDS+rRNA genes)
 > * **nucrdna** (creation of ribosomal database containing rRNA genes and probes for spacer regions)

 > For *alignment*, *capture* and *stat_capture* modes:
 > * **busco** (BUSCO markers)
 > * **chloroplast_CDS** (coding sequence of chloroplast)
-> * **chloroplast_rRNA** (non coding chloroplastic rRNA genes)
+> * **chloroplast_rRNA** (non coding chloroplast rRNA genes)
 > * **chloroplast_tRNA** (only tRNA trnL-UAA gene)
 > * **mitochondrion_CDS** (coding sequence of mitochondrion)
 > * **mitochondrion_rRNA** (non coding mitochondrial rRNA genes)
 > * **nucleus_aa** (nucleus genes in proteic sequences in databse)
 > * **nucleus_nt** (nucleus genes in nucleotidic sequences in databse)
-> * **uce** (UCE markers)

 > For *assembly* and *reformate* modes:
 > * **spades** (use of SPAdes software to compute genomic assemblies)
-> * **rnaspades** (use RNA version of SPAdes software to compute genomic/transcriptomic assemblies)
+> * **rnaspades** (use RNA version of SPAdes software to compute transcriptomic assemblies)

 #### 4.2.
-OrthoSkim tutorials
+ORTHOSKIM tutorials

-In this section, we described a tutorial to capture chloroplastic, mitochondrial and ribosomal genes for our list of taxa.
+In this section, we describe a tutorial to capture chloroplast, mitochondrial and ribosomal genes for our list of taxa.

 ##### 4.2.1. databases

 To begin, users have to install all dependencies, create a sample file, edit the *config_orthoskim.txt* and the *tools.sh* files and collect annotations files for the targeted compartments.
-By default, subsets of genomic annotations are given for Viridiplantae with OrthoSkim to quiclky run the software.
+By default, subsets of genomic annotations are given for Viridiplantae with ORTHOSKIM to quickly run the software.

 Here, we show an example to collect these annotations from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/) for the chloroplast for plants.